cncf/mentoring/README.md

 Current Year
 ------------

-CNCF is applying as a mentoring organization for Google Summer of Code 2019.
+CNCF is participating as a mentoring organization for Google Summer of Code 2019.

 ### Timeline